nightbloo/nb3bot/README.md

 IMGTIME=number               # [OPTIONAL] Number for image removal (in seconds).
 Default is 15 IMGREMOVALDUBS_AMOUNT=number # [OPTIONAL] Number of dubs necessary by the user to bypass instant image removal.
 Default is 10.
 IMGREMOVALDUBS_TIME=number   # [OPTIONAL] Number of time (in minutes) to unmute user after instant image removal.
 Default is 5.

+CHATLOGS_SENDGRID_KEY=sendgridkey # [OPTIONAL] SendGrid key for sending the chatlog email, if none then chatlogs wont be recorded.
+CHATLOGS_FROM=email               # [OPTIONAL] Email SendGrid uses to send email, this wont work if CHATLOGS_SENDGRID_KEY is not defined.
+CHATLOGS_TO=email                 # [OPTIONAL] Email SendGrid sends the email to, this wont work if CHATLOGS_SENDGRID_KEY is not defined.
 ```

 After doing all this you can just run ```node zubbot.js``` in your friendly neighborhood node terminal and all should be fine and dandy.